klho/FLAM/index.md

 The actual numbers may differ from run to run but should be roughly the same as those listed here.
 Let's now walk through this test in order and explain each output:

 - Associated with the IE is a dense square matrix, which in this case has order 16384.
-First, we use ``rskelf`` to compress and factorize this matrix in a multilevel manner; the table at the top shows various compression statistics through level.
+First, we use `rskelf` to compress and factorize this matrix in a multilevel manner; the table at the top shows various compression statistics through level.
 In particular, we see, from left to right: the current tree level (relative to the root at `lvl = 1`), the number of blocks on that level, the total number of points (i.e., row/column indices) before/after compression, the average number of points per block before/after compression, and the time taken.
-The output of ``rskelf`` is a generalized LU decomposition, which in total requires about 0.7 s to compute (vs. 58 s for dense LU) and 8.86 MB to store (vs. 2 GB dense).
+The output of `rskelf` is a generalized LU decomposition, which in total requires about 0.7 s to compute (vs. 58 s for dense LU) and 8.86 MB to store (vs. 2 GB dense).

 - We then validate the factorization by checking the forward and inverse apply errors.
 The default target precision is 1e-12, which both successfully achieve; see the test file for details.
-Applying the factorized matrix and its inverse each take 0.03--0.04 s.
+Applying the factorized matrix and its inverse each take 0.03 - 0.04 s.

 - Finally, we use the factorization to solve an actual instance of the IE and compare the result against a known analytical solution.
-Briefly, the IE on the unit circle is associated with an underlying Laplace DE on the unit disk; the solution of the IE yields a layer density on the boundary that determines the Laplace field in the volume through a double-layer potential.
+This is done by constructing the right-hand side as the restriction of a known Laplace field to the boundary, solving for the layer density, then using that to evaluate the field in the volume through the double-layer potential.
 The match between the exact and numerically computed fields is quite good.

 Pay close attention to the number of "skeleton" points per block at the end of each level, which remains roughly constant as we move up the tree.
-At the same time, the number of blocks decreases geometrically; this forms the basis of ``rskelf``'s linear computational complexity when applied to quasi-1D problems (e.g., boundary IEs in 2D).
+At the same time, the number of blocks decreases geometrically; this forms the basis of `rskelf`'s linear computational complexity when applied to quasi-1D problems (e.g., boundary IEs in 2D).
 Indeed, running at some larger sizes gives:

 ```
 >> ie_circle(2^17)  % 2^17 = 131,072